Skip to content

 systemctl --user start lychd

-# Use this command to hear the live, unending thoughts of the Vessel
+# Use this command to hear the internal monologue of the Scribe

 journalctl --user -fu lychd